ujjwalkrishna7/random-theme-generator/README.md

 ## Features

-- Color Palette generation based on various modes:
+- Color Palette generation based on various modes
--- Single color
+- Single color Palette Generation
-- Purely Random
+- Purely Random Palette Generation
-- Based on Themes
+- Theme Based Palette Generation
 - Image file based Palette Generation
 - Fill all selected objects with a selected palette color and add it to swatches
-- Bring over the entire generated palette as a group
+- Bring over the entire generated palette as a group and add all palette colors to swatches
 - Ability to save and load palettes as a preset
 - Other features such as hue and saturation adjustments for Single color Mode